WhoIsJeb-64/ChestShop/README.md

 # ChestShop

+---
-A version of ChestShop updated for BetaMC
+### A version of ChestShop updated to work with Aurum